kluete/ddt3/readme.md

 # Demo

-You'll find a complete *fancy* description and screencast over at [DDT3](http://www.laufenberg.ch/ddt3)
+You'll find a *fancy, overly verbose* description and screencast of this project over at [DDT3](http://www.laufenberg.ch/ddt3).
+Building the entire code wil be a challenge, though.

-# But...
-Franck...
+# But Franck...
 Why???

-The point of this repository is first and foremost to showcase my programming style... as Lua has largely been supplanted by higher-level, slower languages.
+The point of this repository is first and foremost to showcase my programming style... as Lua has largely been supplanted by higher-level (slower) languages.

 # Dependencies